rufig/spf/docs/papers/intro.en.md

 <a id="scatcoln"/>
 ###[Scattered colons][start]

-Расширяемые слова (описание техники: "[Scattering a Colon Definition][scatter]", на английском языке).
-Позволяют уже после определения слова добавлять в него новые действия.
+Read the full description of this technique: "[Scattering a Colon Definition][scatter]" in English.
+Briefly: new actions can be added to the word after its compilation.

 	: INIT ... do1 ;
-	\ если вызвать INIT здесь то выполнится do1
+	\ INIT called here will execute do1
 	..: INIT do2 ;..
-	\ если здесь - то do1 и do2 именно в таком порядке
+	\ here - do1 and do2 will be executed sequentially
 	..: INIT do3 ;..
-	\ и так далее

-Подобного эффекта можно добиться и с помощью векторов, но так намного удобнее.

-Через scattered colons в SPF реализованы слова `AT-THREAD-STARTING` и `AT-PROCESS-STARTING`, которые вызываются при старте потока и при старте процесса соответственно. Например библиотека `lib\include\float2.f` добавляет в `AT-THREAD-STARTING` действия по инициализации внутренних переменных.
+	\ and so forth

+You can achieve the same effect with vectors, but this way looks better.

+SPF uses scattered colons to define `AT-THREAD-STARTING` and `AT-PROCESS-STARTING`, which are called when the process and the thread are started, respectively.
+For example, `lib\include\float2.f` adds initialization of the inner variables in `AT-THREAD-STARTING`.

 [scatter]: http://www.forth.org.ru/~mlg/ScatColn/ScatteredColonDef.html